 Virginia Gov. Ralph Northam (D) authorized sports betting in 2020 under Senate Bill 384 and House Bill 896.
 The Virginia Lottery regulates the industry and has an extensive online info center for casinos and sports betting.

 You can find the complete letter of the law in Chapter 40 of the Code of Virginia, or keep reading for a recap of the most essential details everyday bettors should know.

 Virginia’s rules make it very easy for bettors to get started with a mobile betting app or online sportsbook in the state.

 You can register and fund your sports betting accounts from anywhere in the country, which is a blessing for bettors and sportsbooks alike.

-Bettors must be physically located within Virginia state lines to cast a bet with a Virginia sportsbook.
-Sportsbooks will use geolocation verification software to confirm your location each time you place a wager.
+You must be physically located within Virginia state lines to place a bet with a Virginia sportsbook.
+Most other state platforms like online sportsbooks in Colorado, for example, will use geolocation verification software to confirm your whereabouts each time you place a wager.

 Most mobile betting apps have integrated this functionality with the location services on your phone.
-Computer users may need to download an unobtrusive software package directly from their sportsbook website.
+Computer users may need to download an unobtrusive software package directly from their sportsbook’s website.

 Sportsbooks Must Use League Data